srndic/libquickly/INSTALL.rst

  - CMake, version 2.8
  - a C++ compiler, though only g++ was tested
- - Boost Thread, Ubuntu 14.04 version.
+ - Boost Thread and Boost System, Ubuntu 14.04 version.

 Building libquickly
 ====================